waimea-hwstringer/300dtd-finance-website/docs/0-requirements.md

 ### Impact / Considerations

 I should test the website on a variety of devices, such as laptops, tablets and mobile phones to ensure that it is accessible on all devices.
 I must also make sure that people with different capabilities are able to easily use the site.
 For example, when deciding a colour palette I should keep in mind that some users may be colour blind.
 I should check that the palette still looks good by validating this with a colour blind tester.

-## End Users

-End users are the people that use your website.

-### Relevance to the System

-Replace this text with an explanation of why the implication is relevant to this particular project.

-### Impact / Considerations

-Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.

 ---